-November data clearly showed a continuation of growth in new clients' acquisition, with 14,500+ in the month (+28% yoy), leading to 138,776 new customers YTD (+27% yoy).
-Moreover, we believe that thanks to its native fintech approach, the company has a competitive advantage to exploit the opportunity offered by the inter-generational wealth transfer process, as already shown by an above-average growth in Private Banking assets, with EUR 64Bn at end-September, a 191.2% progress since 2018, which allows the company to gain market share in the segment (5.2% as of June 2024, from 2.7% in 2016).
+November data clearly showed a continuation of growth in new client acquisition, with 13,774 in the month (+28% yoy), leading to 138,776 new customers YTD (+21% yoy).
+Moreover, we believe that thanks to its native fintech approach, the company has a competitive advantage to exploit the opportunity offered by the inter-generational wealth transfer process, as already shown by an above-average growth in Private Banking assets, with EUR 64Bn at end-September, a 191.2% progress since 2016, which allows the company to gain market share in the segment (5.2% as of June 2024, from 2.6% in 2016).

-Well-diversified business model and interesting growth drivers of equity story
+Well-diversified business model and investing's growth are key drivers of equity story

-Our positive view on Fineco relies on the well-diversified business model, which has Brokerage as a strong revenue contributor.
-With a continuously growing floor thanks to an active investor base expansion, and a double-digit growth in Investing, in line with company guidance, the division in 2026E is set to be larger than one of the expected lower Banking contribution due to a declining trend in NII, according to our estimates.
-In this respect, management stated that as regards excess capital distribution, it needs more time to make a decision, given that the probability of a higher-than-expected business growth is increasing, mainly due to the end of cash-sorting and the potential switch into AuM of a significant portion of EUR 20.5Bn short-maturity client investments in Govies.
+Our positive view on Finecobank relies on the well-diversified business model, which has Brokerage as a strong revenue contributor.
+With a continuously growing floor thanks to an active investor base expansion, and a double-digit growth in Investing, in line with company guidance, the division in 2026E is set to more than offset the expected lower Banking contribution due to a declining trend in NIMs according to our estimates.
+In this respect, management stated that as regards excess capital distribution, it needs more time to make a decision, given that the probability of a higher-than-expected business growth is increasing, mainly due to the end of cash-sorting and the potential switch into AuM of a significant portion of EUR 20.5Bn short-maturity client investments (Govies).